 GST/HST Credit

-The GST/HST credit is a quarterly, tax-free payment that helps lower-income Canadians offset the goods and services tax (GST) or harmonized sales tax (HST) they pay throughout the year.
-It’s automatically calculated based on your annual income tax return and includes additional provincial or territorial supplements if you live in a participating province.
+The GST/HST credit is a quarterly, tax-free payment that helps lower-income Canadians offset the GST or HST they pay.
+It’s automatically calculated based on your income tax return and may include provincial or territorial supplements.

 Eligibility: